jcgurango/meremail/README.md

 # Meremail

-A minimalist, self-hosted email client inspired by [HEY](https://hey.com).
+A minimalist, self-hosted email API + client with a robust rules engine.
 Built with Hono, Vue 3, and SQLite.
 Connect it to your SMTP/IMAP, and it'll handle everything else.
 PWA for mobile.

 ## Features

+### Rules Engine

+Automatically organize incoming emails with powerful filtering rules:

+- **Flexible Conditions**: Match on sender, subject, content, recipients, attachments, or custom headers
+- **Condition Groups**: Combine conditions with AND/OR logic, including nested groups
+- **Multiple Actions**: Move to folder, delete, mark as read, add to Reply Later, or Set Aside
+- **Contact Lists**: Match senders against a list of email addresses
+- **Header Matching**: Filter on any email header (e.g., `X-Spam-Score`, `List-Unsubscribe`)
+- **Preview**: Test your rule against recent emails before saving
+- **Retroactive Application**: Apply rules to existing emails with progress tracking

 ### Folder-Based Organization

-Emails are organized into folders that sync with your IMAP server:
+Emails are organized into folders:

-- **Inbox** - Your main email folder
-- **Junk** - Spam and unwanted emails
+- **System Folders**: Inbox, Junk, Trash (with 30-day retention)
+- **Custom Folders**: Create your own folders for organization

-Folders are dynamic - add more folders on your IMAP server and they'll sync automatically.
+- **IMAP Sync**: Folders sync with your IMAP server

 ### Reply Later Queue